XIMDEX/cognitrek/ComponentArchitecture/adapters.md

 3. Adapters

-Adapters enable the integration of specific LLM providers.
+Adapters enable integration of specific LLM providers.
 Each adapter extends LLMBaseAdapter and implements the call($prompt, array $options = []) method to interact with the respective API.
 * AnthropicAdapter.php:
     * Interacts with Anthropic’s API.
     * Example endpoint: /v1/complete.